eanzhao/aevatar-agent-framework/docs/MAKER_ARCHITECTURAL_DESIGN.md

 ### 2.1 System Overview

-The system is composed of two primary agent types:
+The system is composed of three primary agent types:

 1.  **`MakerTaskAgent` (The Manager)**: Stateful.
 Represents a node in the task tree.
-Responsible for lifecycle, state management, and consensus logic.
+Responsible for lifecycle, recursion orchestration, and coordinating other sub-agents.
+2.  **`MakerConsensusAgent` (The Arbiter)**: Dedicated vote counter.
+Listens to `ProposalReceivedEvent`, performs semantic clustering, and emits `ConsensusResultEvent` once the first-to-ahead-by-K rule is satisfied (or fails fast on repeated stalemates).
-2.  **`MakerWorkerAgent` (The Worker)**: Stateless (conceptually).
+3.  **`MakerWorkerAgent` (The Worker)**: Stateless (conceptually).
 A wrapper around the LLM API.
 Responsible for raw generation (Thinking) and evaluation.

 ### 2.2 Agent Designs